Modern Slavery Act Statement

 2. Our supply chains

 Where we are required to use other suppliers for example for catering or purchasing or servicing office equipment, suppliers are subject to a risk assessment and appropriate background checks.
-In addition, we seek to ensure that contractual provisions for all service providers incorporate Modern Slavery risk assurances.
+In addition, we seek contractual provisions for service providers to incorporate modern slavery risk assurances wherever possible.

 For the procurement of all new suppliers, where the cost is over £10,000, an ESG supplier questionnaire must be completed.
 The questionnaire includes the requirement for each new supplier to confirm adherence with the Modern Slavery Act.
 The questionnaire is reviewed and approved by the sustainability team prior to contracting.